Student Wellbeing Privacy Notice

 4) What happens if you refuse to provide your personal information?

 If you choose not to submit any personal information when requested, we may not be able to provide you with our services.
+This includes provision of reasonable adjustments.

-5) Recipients of your Personal Data
+5) Recipients of your personal data

 We may have to share information with organisations outside the University where it is necessary.
 This might include medical professionals, suppliers of relevant services or goods and funding bodies.